-- The data set shall be ranked from low to high, ranking the ND concentrations lowest, DNQ determinations next, followed by quantified values (if any).
-The order of the individual ND and DNQ determinations is not important. - 2.
-The median value of the data set shall be determined.
+1. The data set shall be ranked from low to high, ranking the ND concentrations lowest, DNQ determinations next, followed by quantified values (if any).
+The order of the individual ND and DNQ determinations is not important.

+2. The median value of the data set shall be determined.
 If the data set has an odd number of data points, then the median is the middle value.
 If the data set has an even number of data points, the median is the average of the two middle values, unless one or both of the points are ND or DNQ, in which case a value of zero shall be used for the ND or DNQ value in the median calculation for compliance purposes only.
 Using a value of zero for DNQ or ND samples does not apply when performing reasonable potential or antidegradation analyses.

-B. Monthly Average Dry Weather Flow
+B. Average Daily Dry Weather Flow (ADDWF)

-Compliance with the monthly average dry weather flow prohibition in section III.I of this Order will be determined once each month by evaluating all flow data collected in the corresponding calendar month.
-The flow through the Facility, measured daily and averaged monthly, must be 0.32 mgd or less, during dry weather conditions, for the month in any calendar year with the lowest average monthly flow.
+Compliance with the ADDWF prohibition in section III.H of this Order will be determined each calendar year by evaluating all flow data collected in a calendar year.
+The flow through the Facility, measured daily and averaged monthly, must be 0.038 mgd or less, for the month with the lowest average monthly flow.

-C. Average Weekly Effluent Limitation (AWEL)
+C. Average Monthly Effluent Limitation (AMEL)

-- 1. The arithmetic mean of all samples collected in a calendar week, calculated as the sum of all samples in a calendar week divided by the number of samples.
-If only one sample is collected in a calendar week, that sample result will constitute the weekly average and daily maximum results for the purpose of determining compliance with effluent limitations. - 2.
-If the average of daily discharges over a calendar week exceeds the AMEL for a given parameter, this will represent a single violation, though the Discharger will be considered out of compliance for each day of that week for that parameter (e.g., resulting in 7 days of non-compliance in a 7-day week).

-If only a single sample is taken during the calendar week and the analytical results for that sample exceeds the AMEL, the Discharger will be considered out of compliance for that calendar week.
+- 1. The arithmetic mean of all samples collected in a calendar month, calculated as the sum of all samples in a calendar month divided by the number of samples.
+If only one sample is collected in a calendar month, that sample result will constitute the monthly average and daily maximum results for the purpose of determining compliance with effluent limitations. - 2.
+If the average of daily discharges over a calendar week exceeds the AMEL for a given parameter, this will represent a single violation, though the Discharger will be considered out of compliance for each day of that month for that parameter (e.g., resulting in 31 days of non-compliance in a 31-day month.
+If only a single sample is taken during the calendar month and the analytical results for that sample exceeds the AMEL, the Discharger will be considered out of compliance for that calendar month.
 The Discharger will only be considered out of compliance for days when the discharge occurs.
-For any one calendar week during which no sample (daily discharge) is taken, no compliance determination can be made for that calendar week.
+For any one calendar month during which no sample (daily discharge) is taken, no compliance determination can be made for that calendar month.